Who are the people that travel with Worldpackers and what are they like?

 We're forever in search of those rich, life-changing experiences.
 We consistently strive to challenge our comfort zone, and assess our "wealth" based on the knowledge and skills we are able to share with others.

 7. We view risk and uncertainty as positives

-We dread being in a comfort zone.
+We dread feeling stuck or trapped in our comfort zone.

 8. We exchange hope for confidence

 Hope is a poetic way of waiting for eternal tomorrows that never come.

 Real empowerment begins when you decide to live from a place of confidence and trust rather than fear.

 9. We feel love for the present moment

 Happiness is not found somewhere in the distant future after finally acquiring a new house and the latest model car.
 True joy lies in practicing presence.